 Phillip “Phil” Archibald joined Benedetto in September 2012.
 From Manhattan Beach, California, Phil took his studies on the road to Big Rapids, Michigan where he studied at the Galoup School of Lutherie.
 Upon graduation, Phil was hired to work at Ellsberry Archtop Guitars where he honed all his skills of guitarmaking.
 At Benedetto, Phil is responsible for all aspects of our professional series guitars, and works on the Flagship carved guitars – specifically binding soundholes and bodies, and doing the final preparation before they go to finishing.

 Phil’s passion for guitars extends beyond their construction, alone – he also likes to play guitar and bass in his spare time.
-Phil is married to his wonderful wife Victoria, and they have a son, Greyson.
+Phil is married to his wonderful wife Victoria, and they have a son, Greyson, and a daughter, Stella.

 Luthier Colin Samek, from Iowa City, Iowa, is one of our most recent additions at Benedetto Guitars, joining us in May 2015.
 Prior to joining our team in Savannah, Georgia, Colin studied for two years at Southeast Tech in Red Wing, Minnesota with David Vincent, Steve Rossow and Brian Boedigheimer.
 Before his formal education, he began working on guitars as a hobbyist under the guidance of his good friend, Jordan Wagner.
 Colin’s initial inspirations to build instruments were Hans Reichel and Yuri Landmann before he turned his focus to guitarmaking, specifically.